 Students are given a safe environment and expert support through the several stages of a Red Team operation including:

-Click here and scroll down to see our latest red team training session dates and sign up.
+Click here and scroll down to see our latest red team dates and sign up to meet with us.

 Jeremiah Talamantes, CISSP, CEH, CCISO, CCENT, CHFI has been in IT Security for over 20 years.
 Creator of the PlugBot research project, he is an adjunct grad school professor at Norwich University.
 Under Jeremiah’s direction, RedTeam has been conducting innovative Red Team Operations since its inception in 2008.